Haiti National accounts Stats

 - Local currency at constant prices > Other items > Exports as a capacity to import > Consta: Exports as a capacity to import equals the current price value of exports of goods and services deflated by the import price index.
 Data are in constant local currency.

-- Shares of GDP and other > Gross domestic savings > % of GDP: Gross domestic savings are calculated as GDP less final consumption expenditure (total consumption).
+- Local currency at current prices > Aggregate indicators > Gross domestic savings > Current: Gross domestic savings are calculated as GDP less final consumption expenditure (total consumption).
+Data are in current local currency.

 - US$ at constant 2000 prices > Aggregate indicators > GDP per capita > Constant 2000 US$: GDP per capita is gross domestic product divided by midyear population.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant U.S. dollars.